French Liaisons: The 3-Step Guide on When To Use Them

-Using liaisons in French correctly will instantly make you sound like a more natural, fluid French speaker.
+Using French liaisons correctly will instantly make you sound like a more natural, fluid French speaker.

 - What Is a Liaison?

 - When Do You Liaise?